MSherren/Documentation/docs/additional-resources/amc_ssh_auth.md

 You are strongly encouraged to set a passphrase for your key pair and generate a ed25519 key.
 You will be prompted to enter the passphrase each time you log in.

 ### SSH Key Generation for Windows Users:
-- It is recommended you use Powershell, but command prompt or a basic windows terminal will also work:
+It is recommended you use Powershell, but command prompt or a basic windows terminal will also work.
 Once inside Powershell (or similar), execute the following command:
 ```
 ssh-keygen -t ed25519
 ```